csskene/csskene.github.io/_posts/2022-12-12-adjoint-tutorial-1-eigenvalues.md

     Prediction using linear interpolation =  (0.0030540790332086887-0.2443594095554431j)

 As we can see, the adjoint gives a reasonable prediction of the new eigenvalue.
-Now lets use this gradient information in a couple of different ways.
+Now let's use this gradient information in a couple of different ways.

 ## Interpolation